 Submissions are welcome year-round via our Submission Manager.

 History: Story was founded in 1931 by Martha Foley and her husband Whit Burnett.
-They originally began publishing out of Vienna, but relocated to New York City in 1933, thanks to the financial support of Random House.
+They originally began publishing the magazine out of Vienna, but relocated to New York City in 1933, thanks to the financial support of Random House.
 After Foley and Burnett divorced, Burnett continued Story with his second wife, Hallie Southgate Burnett.
 Story published fitfully for decades until finally shuttering in 1967.
 Authors published during this thirty-six year period included Nelson Algren, Sherwood Anderson, John Cheever, Truman Capote, Mary O’Hara, Carson McCullers, Norman Mailer, Anais Nin, William Saroyan, and Richard Wright.

 In 1989, Lois Rosenthal revived Story as a quarterly magazine under F+W Publications.
 Her husband Richard served as the publisher.
 Under Rosenthal’s editorship, Story was a five-time finalist and two-time winner of the National Magazine Award for fiction.
 Lois published a diverse roster of the best contemporary writers such as Amy Bloom, Andrea Barrett, Bonnie Jo Campbell, Dan Chaon, Percival Everett, Elizabeth Gilbert, Barry Lopez, Abraham Rodriguez, Carol Shields, and William Vollman.
 The magazine ceased publication in 2000.